yudhisteer/Understanding-Rust...finally/README.md

 1. Every value is "owned" by a single variable, struct, vector, etc. at a time.
 2. Reassigning the value to another variable, passing it to a function, or putting it into a vector moves the value.
 The old variable can't be used anymore!

-**Borrowing**

-3. You can create many read-only references to a value that exist at the same time.
-4. You can't move a value while a reference to the value exists.
-5. You can make a writable (mutable) reference to a value only if there are no read-only references currently in use.
-One mutable reference to a value can exist at a time.
-6. You can't mutate a value through the owner when any reference (mutable or immutable) to the value exists.
-7. Some types of values are copied instead of moved (numbers, booleans, characters, arrays/tuples with copyable elements).

-**Lifetimes**

-8. When a variable goes out of scope, the value owned by it is dropped (cleaned up in memory).
-9. Values can't be dropped if there are still active references to them.
-10. References to a value can't outlive the value they refer to.